marcogrecopriolo/guglielmo/README.md

 - debug verbosity (and logging in general)
 - cleanup the source, remove objects that are not needed, consolidate buffer usage
 - make loading settings more resilient to duff values
-- selecting devices when multiple devices of the same type are available
-- improve on IF and LNA gain settings

 ## Acknowledgements, copyright, etc...

 The backends have wholesale lifted from Qt-dab and Sdr-j-fm by Jan van Katwijk and various other contributors.

-I have written the interface, integrated the two processors, adapted the devices to work against the guglielmo interface and fixed several bugs and improved several things, most notably the FM and RDS subsystem.
+I have written the interface, integrated the two processors, rewritten the devices to work against the guglielmo interface and fixed several bugs and improved several things, most notably the FM and RDS subsystem.

+Carl Laufer at rtl-sdr.com and Jon Hudson at sdrplay.com deserve a special mention for having provided hardware that I have used to develop the drivers.

 The few icons not included in the Qt default style have been taken from freesvg.org.